sunghan0626/CMPT310_dog_breeds_classifier/README.md

 ---

 ### **Option 2 – Reproduce full training & evaluation**
-1. **Download** the [Stanford Dogs dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/) Images(757 MB) and extract the compressed folder after opening Images.tar so that the Images folder is inside the data/folder.
+1. **Download** the [Stanford Dogs dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/) Images(757 MB) and extract (using Winrar) the compressed folder after opening Images.tar so that the Images folder is inside the data/folder.
 Your directory should look like this:
    ```
    data/Images/
    ```